Sienci-Labs/Resources/atc/atc-basics/atc-1st-project.md

 # First Project: Sassy Wooden Cookies with the ATC

-Now that our Automatic Tool Changer is installed and configured, it’s time to run our first real project.
+Now that our Automatic Tool Changer with a single rack is installed and configured, it’s time to run our first real project.

 In this exercise, we’ll cut out circular wooden “cookies” and engrave short sassy sayings on them.
 The goal is simple: confirm that our tool numbers, rack positions, and g-code formatting all work together in a real multi-tool job.